microsoft/Kusto-Query-Language/doc/estimate-data-sizefunction.md

 ---
 title: estimate_data_size() - Azure Data Explorer
-description: This article describes estimate_data_size() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the estimate_data_size() function to return an estimated data size in bytes of the selected columns of the tabular expression. ms.reviewer: alexans ms.topic: reference ms.date: 12/11/2022
 ---
 # estimate_data_size()